Kathmandu & Nagarkot Tour 5 Days

 What's Included

-• 01 night stay at a 3* hotel in Nagarkot on BB basis.
+• 01 night accommodation in a 3-star hotel in Nagarkot on BB basis

 Not Included